 This symposium explored the social turn in exhibition-making in Europe and North America in the 1990s, looking at the part played by political activism, institutional critique and forms of socialisation influenced by the media and the moving image.
 Questioning labels such as 'Kontext Kunst', 'social engagement' and 'relational aesthetics', the participants discussed developments in recent contemporary exhibition history, including exhibitions staged outside of the art institution that engaged with site in the broadest sense.
 Speakers included Doug Ashford, Claire Bishop, Sabeth Buchmann, Charles Esche, Rebecca Gordon-Nesbitt, Stéphanie Jeanjean, Renate Lorenz, Christian Philipp Müller and Stephan Schmidt-Wulffen.

-Art and the Social: Exhibitions of Contemporary Art in
+Art and the Social: Exhibitions of Contemporary Art in the 1990s

 Tate Britain, London, Friday 30 April 2010